mouseless/baked/unreleased.md

   - `DefaultBusinessFeature` now generates;
     - api controllers and actions from domain model
     - entity lookup calls for entity parameters
-    - all types of return types
+    - all types of parameters and return types
+    - stylized routes with default conventions

 ## Improvements